DataDog/integrations-extras/pulumi/README.md

 The Pulumi integration is used to provision any of the cloud resources available in Datadog.
 This integration must be configured with credentials to deploy and update resources in Datadog.

-**Note**: You will need to set AWS IAM Permissions in order for the integration to make changes.
+**Note**: You need to set AWS IAM Permissions for the integration to make changes.
 You can find steps on setting AWS IAM Permissions in our [AWS Integration documentation][7].

 ## Setup